Overview

 Course Objectives

-After completing this course, the participant should be able to:
+After completing this activity, the participant will:

 - describe the deep system of the upper extremity veins